nreid/vc_tutorials/Part3_pipedalignment.md

 samtools sort -T /scratch/son - >son.bam
 ```

 Here we run `bwa mem` the same way as in Part 1.
-We pass the alignments to `samblaster`, which marks duplicates (we used `picard tools` previously).
+We pass the alignments to `samblaster`, which marks duplicates (we used `picard tools` previously). `samblaster` doesn't need any options specified in this case.
 We then pass the aligned, duplicate-marked sequences to samtools to first compress, then sort them.
+For samtools the `-` in each command indicates that the data should be read from the standard input.
+For `samtools sort`, the `-T` indicates where temporary files should be written.
+Depending on the architecture of a given computer cluster, it may be better to write temporary files to a special disk, often titled /scratch, which may have faster read and write speeds than your home directory.
 Finally, we write the alignments to a bam file.

 Instead of reading and writing our sequences 5 times, resulting in 6 copies of our sequence data, we now only have two copies (or 3 if we have quality trimmed), the original fastq files, and processed bam files.